-Accusing someone of lying on divorce papers or lying in court is a very serious allegation.
+Accusing someone of lying on divorce papers, lying to get emergency custody or otherwise lying under oath in family court is a very serious allegation.
 Unfortunately, perjury in family court does happen and can result in serious consequences if the accuser provides evidence to support the allegation.
 Proving perjury is not as easy as you might think, however, if you believe your ex is lying about assets owned, a child custody matter or other issues regarding your divorce, you could face an uphill battle.

 What is perjury in divorce cases?

 In general, the willful telling of an untruth after taking an oath constitutes perjury in divorce court.
+If you’re wondering how to prove someone is lying in family court, be warned.
 Proving perjury isn’t simply a matter of whether or not perjury exists.
 You must have factual evidence to support that perjury actually occurred and also show the act of perjury was malicious in nature.

 Perjury comes in direct and indirect forms.
 For example, if your spouse says, “I don’t own land in South Carolina,” but you provide evidence showing your spouse does own land in South Carolina—like a deed proving someone deeded the land to your ex, along with a deed showing your ex deeded that land to his Aunt Susie—that would likely constitute direct perjury.